x

 Equal opportunities monitoring

-The annual gender equality monitoring documents the targeted increase in the proportion of women at the higher academic career levels.
-The following graphs are based primarily on internal university data sources.
-The detailed Equality Monitoring 2022 with a comparison with other Swiss universities based on BfS data will be available here next fall.
+The annual gender equality monitoring documents the targeted increase in the proportion of women at higher academic career levels.
+The following charts provide an initial insight into the development up to December 2023.
+A comprehensive gender equality monitoring report with further evaluations will be available here next fall

 Development of professorships